-Attendance at scheduled classes and contribution over the semester is expected.
+Attendance at scheduled lectures and workshops, and your participation over the semester is expected.
 Presentation and discussion of your work in progress is essential for the development of your skills in meeting the learning outcomes of the subject and for your design education.

 Participation in learning sessions and reviews provides important opportunities for feedback and demonstrates that the submitted work is your own.

 In order to receive a grade of Pass or better, students must bring their work in progress to all sessions, reviews and juries as detailed in the unit outline.
 Assessment items that have not been presented for review during the semester as required may not be submitted for final assessment.

 Please advise the Unit Convener if you are unable to attend a particular class or workshop.

 Formatting files to acceptable file sizes, formatting to PDF. file type.